stevewalker-de/blueprint-hockeysticks/README.md

 This is an auto-generated module.

 ### detailed
-This module was generated from [terraform-google-module-template](https://github.com/terraform-google-modules/terraform-google-module-template/), which by default generates a module that simply creates a GCS bucket.
-As the module develops, this README should be updated.

 The resources/services/activations/deletions that this module will create/trigger are:

+- Creates a BQ Dataset
+- Creates a BQ Table
+- Creates a GCS bucket
-- Create a GCS bucket with the provided name
+- Loads the GCS bucket with data from https://pantheon.corp.google.com/marketplace/product/city-of-new-york/nyc-tlc-trips
+- Provides SQL examples
+- Creates and inferences with a BigQuery ML model
+- Creates a datastudio report

 ### preDeploy
 To deploy this blueprint you must have an active billing account and billing permissions.